wsmoak/wsmoak.github.io/_posts/2015-10-24-connect-four-elixir-part-2.md

 Now let's look at the `place_token` function and see how to modify the state of the appropriate space on the board.

 The player only selects the column.
-It's up to us to figure out which space the game piece will "fall" down to in a vertically suspended grid and determine the row number.
+It's up to us to figure out which row the game piece will fall down to in a vertically suspended grid and determine the row number.

 At first, let's just hard-code row number 1 and update the agent for row 1 in the specified column.
 We still need to return `:move_accepted` as before.